The three dimensional Fueter equation and divergence free frames: Examples

 This continues to hold for maps from $M$ to any hyperk\"ahler manifold $X$.

 \begin{example} \rm Consider the $3$-torus $M=\T^3=\R^3/\Z^3$.
-Every linearly independent triple of constant vector fields $v_1,v_2,v_3$ is a regular divergence free frame.
+Every linearly independent triple of constant vector fields $v_1,v_2,v_3$ is a regular divergence-free frame.
 Namely, the dual frame consists of closed $1$-forms, hence the second term on the right in~\eqref{eq:ENERGY} vanishes for functions $f:M\to\H$, and hence every solution of the Fueter equation is constant. \end{example}

 \begin{example} \rm Consider the $3$-sphere $M=S^3\subset\H$ with the volume form $ \dvol_M = y_0dy_1dy_2dy_3 -y_1dy_0dy_2dy_3 -y_2dy_0dy_3dy_1 -y_3dy_0dy_1dy_2 $ and the frame